Unfinished Revolutions: Exploring the living legacy of 1776

 Curated by writer and artist Edmund De Waal

-A unique day running from dawn to dusk celebrating the Psalms as songs of exile, diaspora, and devotion.
+A unique day celebrating the Psalms as songs of exile, diaspora, and devotion.

 'The psalms are songs of exile—sung, recited, remembered, prayed, danced and translated across centuries and across cultures.
 They are central to all three of the Abrahamic religions, have inspired music, poetry, sacred art, dance.
 This is a day that celebrates this plurality, one history reaching out to another, a palimpsest of voices.' – Edmund de Waal